pavan3008/CS-561-Software-Engineering-Methods/EC2_apimocker/README.md

 URL to check the apimocking: http://18.204.216.147:7878/data/2.5/weather

-*This URL works only when the apimocking is running the EC2 instance terminal*

 ![](https://miro.medium.com/max/287/0*at6076vHFC6hPbP0.jpg)

 The following steps will guide you through the process of apimocking in an EC2 instance of AWS